ylecuyer/puma-helper/README.md

 ### Init

-Init command permit to init configuration file if it doesn't exist (or replace it).
+Init command permit to create configuration file if it doesn't exist (or replace it).

-Simply follow the questions and enter only absolute path.
+Simply follow the questions and enter absolute path only.

-At the end the configuration file where placed under `$HOME//puma-helper.yaml`
+At the end, the configuration file will be placed under `$HOME//puma-helper.yaml`.

 Run the command:
 ```